High Noon – History of the Showgirl Legacy Foundation program (Virtual Zoom)

 Speaker: Lou Anne Chessik, Founder & President

-Talk Summary: Learn about the history of the Showgirl Legacy Foundation, the founder, and how this organization works to preserve and protect the historic significance of the iconic Showgirl as a performing artist.
-The foundation achieves this through lectures, educational programs, and art and costumes exhibits in schools, museums, galleries, conventions, and other public venues.
-The glitz and glamour of the showgirl performances did end in 2016 when the final curtain came down at ‘Bally’s Jubilee’ after a successful run of 34 years.
-While the extravaganzas are gone, Showgirl Legacy will keep the sparkle of the iconic showgirl bright for future generations to admire and appreciate.
+The glitz and glamour of the showgirl performances ended in 2016 when the final curtain came down at ‘Bally’s Jubilee’s 34-year run.
+While the extravaganzas are gone, the Showgirl Legacy will keep the sparkle of the iconic showgirl bright for future generations to admire and appreciate.

-Speaker Bio: Lou Anne Chessik began ballet dancing at the age of 6 and joined the Tacoma City Ballet company as a teenager.
+Speaker Bio: Lou Anne Chessik began ballet at the age of 6 and joined the Tacoma City Ballet company as a teenager.
 She studied in New York City with Martha Graham and Alvin Ailey.
 She was recruited and awarded a full dance scholarship to Stephens College, where she earned a liberal arts degree before arriving in Las Vegas to pursue her professional career.

 Organization:

-The Showgirl Legacy Art Competition began in 2007.
-It begins with a historical perspective and presentation of the showgirl era by former performers along with a showgirl modeling original costumes from the Las Vegas stage show spectaculars.
-The artwork is juried and exhibited each year.
-The artwork exhibit has debuted over the years at Barnes and Noble, the Nevada State Museum Las Vegas, Nevada Historical Society Reno, Water Street Art Gallery Henderson, and the Orleans and Bally’s Hotel/Casino at the Cast and Crew Reunions.
-The art was also displayed at a fashion show that included MGM Hello Hollywood Hello costumes from the Karen Burns collection, it was featured in the Vegas PBS ArtScene series, and a Showgirl Documentary by the Read to Me Foundation.
+The Showgirl Legacy Art Competition was created the following year.
+High School art students get a historical perspective and presentation of the showgirl era by former performers, along with a showgirl modeling original costumes from Las Vegas stage show spectaculars and from the MGM Hello Hollywood Hello costumes owned by Karen Burns Productions.
+The annual exhibit has debuted over the years at Barnes and Noble, the Nevada State Museum Las Vegas, Nevada Historical Society Reno, Water Street Art Gallery Henderson, and the Orleans and Bally’s Hotel/Casino at the Cast and Crew Reunions.